Wolfyxon/cpp-for-school/README.md

 # C++ assignments for my school
-Also ocasionally C to piss off my teachers.
+Also occasionally C to piss off my teachers.
 (If this text is in Polish or any other language than English please turn off automatic translation.
 I don't recommend that)

 Here I store all C++ assignments issued by my teacher.